Spiral Screwdriver Patents

 Some notes about what is included in the spiral screwdriver database...........

 Generally, the patents included here are those which are commonly associated with spiral screwdrivers.
 There is a great deal of cross-over among patents for spiral screwdrivers, ratchet screwdrivers and push (Archimedian) drills.
-A number of patents for ratchet screwdrivers/mechanisms are included because the ratchet mechanism is used in combination with many spiral screwdrivers.
+A number of patents for ratchet screwdrivers and other screwdriver mechanisms are included because are used in combination with the basic funtion in many spiral screwdrivers.
+The patents included in this database will however, by way of the illustration or text, generally relate in some way to spiral screwdrivers.
+A few included patents are for accessories or ancillary devices.

 The patent titles included in the database are taken from the patent illustration page; for some patents, the title on the text page is different from the title on the illustration page, e.g. IMPROVEMENT IN SCREWDRIVERS vs SCREWDRIVER.